Expandable Factor Analysis: Expandable Factor Analysis

+We would like to design a prior on $\Lambda$ such that maximum a posteriori estimates of $\Lambda$ have the following four characteristics: \begin{itemize} \item[(a)] the estimate of a loading with large magnitude should be nearly unbiased; \item[(b)] a thresholding rule, such as soft-thresholding, is used to estimate the loadings so that loadings estimates with small magnitudes are automatically set to zero; \item[(c)] the estimator of any loading is continuous in the data to limit instability; and \item[(d)] the $\ell_2$ norm of the $i$th column of the estimated $\Lambda$ does not increase as $i$ increases. \end{itemize} The first three properties are related to non-concave variable selection \citep{FanLi01}.
+Properties (b) and (d) together ensure existence of a {column index} after which all estimated loadings are identically zero.
+Automatic relevance determination and multiplicative gamma process priors satisfy (d) but fail to satisfy (b). {No existing prior for loadings matrix satisfies} properties (a)--(d) simultaneously \citep{Caretal08,BhaDun11,KnoGha11}.

+In order to satisfy these four properties and obtain a computationally efficient inference procedure, it is convenient to start with a prior for a loadings matrix $\Lambda \in \Re^{p \times \infty}$ having infinitely many columns; in practice, all of the elements will be estimated to be zero after a finite column index {that corresponds} to the estimated number of factors. \citet{BhaDun11} show that the set of loadings matrices $\Lambda \in \Re^{p \times \infty}$ that leads to well-defined covariance matrices is

-We propose a multiscale generalized double Pareto prior for $\Lambda$ having support on $\Thetabb_{\mathrm{load}}$.
-This prior is carefully chosen to concentrate near low-rank and sparse matrices, placing high probability around matrices having rank $\Ocal(\log P)$.
+We propose a multiscale generalized double Pareto prior for $\Lambda$ having support on $\Thetabb$.
+This prior is constructed to concentrate near low-rank matrices, placing high probability around matrices with rank at most $k=O(\log p)$.